Azure/aca-landing-zone-accelerator/docs/design-areas/networking.md

 * During the deployment of the Azure Container Apps Environmnent, many DNS lookups are performed.
 Some of these refer to Azure-internal domains.
 If you force DNS traffic through your custom DNS solution, you must configure your DNS server to forward unresolved DNS queries to [168.63.129.16](https://learn.microsoft.com/en-us/azure/virtual-network/what-is-ip-address-168-63-129-16) (Azure DNS).
 * Outbound (egress) network traffic CANNOT be sent through an Azure Firewall or network virtual appliance cluster.
 Use of User Defined Routes is currently not supported.
 * If you aim to run your solution on multiple Azure Container Apps Environments for resiliency or proximity reasons, a global load-balancing service such as Azure Traffic Manager or Azure Front Door can be used to route traffic across environments or regions.
+* For internal facing applications running on Azure Container Apps, resolution of the DNS name to the internal IP address relies on Azure Private DNS Zones.
+For either the [identifier].[region].azurecontainerapps.io or any custom domain suffix, a Private DNS Zone should be created and linked to any virtual network that needs to resolve the domain name.
+If a custom DNS solution is used, ensure that a conditional forwarder is set that points the custom domain suffix used for the Azure Container Apps Environment to 168.63.129.16 (Azure DNS).
+* Inside the Private DNS Zone, a wildcard (*) A record can be pointed to the internal load-balancer IP address.

 ## Design Area Recommendations